symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 What's next?
 ************

 Now that you have registered your namespace, check how you can :doc:`create mosaics <../mosaic/creating-a-mosaic>`.

-When the transaction is confirmed, you will be able to  :doc:`register a subnamespace <registering-a-subnamespace>` following the next guide.
+When the transaction is confirmed, you can :doc:`register a subnamespace <registering-a-subnamespace>` following the next guide.